Multiple glass transitions and higher order replica symmetry breaking of binary mixtures

-If the density is increased for a fixed $x$ below $x_c$, the system undergoes the two step glass transitions: first from the fluid to the ``single'' glass and then to the 2RSB ``double'' glass phase.
-In order to clarify the nature of this multiple transitions, we calculate the configurational entropy, $\Sigma_c$, from the 2RSB free energy given by Eq.~(\ref{160118_22Feb16}).
-It can be written as a sum of the two contribution, $\Sigma_c= \Sigma_1 +\Sigma_2$~\cite{obuchi2010}.
+As the density is increased for a fixed $x$ below $x_c$, the system undergoes the two step glass transitions: first from the fluid to the 1RSB single glass and then to the 2RSB double glass phase.
+In order to clarify the nature of this multiple transitions, we calculate the configurational entropy, $\Sigma$, from the 2RSB free energy given by Eq.~(\ref{160118_22Feb16}).
+It can be written as a sum of the two contribution, $\Sigma= \Sigma_1 +\Sigma_2$~\cite{obuchi2010}.
 Here $\Sigma_1$ is the configurational entropy of large particles corresponding to the large metabasins generated by large particles. $\Sigma_2$ is the configurational entropy of small particles corresponding to the basins inside the one of the metabasins.
-They are given by

-We evaluate $\Sigma_c$ using the asymptotic expression of the free energy, Eq.~(\ref{153441_11Oct15}).
-FIG.~\ref{fig_5} is the density dependence of $\Sigma_c$ for $R=3$ and $x=0.2$.
+We evaluate $\Sigma$ using the asymptotic expression of the free energy, Eq.~(\ref{153441_11Oct15}), and Eqs.~(\ref{120152_24Oct20}).
+FIG.~\ref{fig_5} is the density dependence of $\Sigma$ for $R=3$ and $x=0.2$.
 The result of the (meta-stable) 1RSB solution is also shown with the dashed line for a reference.
-One observes that $\Sigma_c$ bends twice; first at $\hvar_K^{\rm 1RSB}$, where $\Sigma_1$ vanishes and the second at $\hvar_K^{\rm 2RSB}$, where $\Sigma_2$ and, thus, the whole configurational entropy dies out.
+One observes that $\Sigma$ bends twice; first at $\hvar_K^{\rm 1RSB}$, where $\Sigma_1$ vanishes and the second at $\hvar_K^{\rm 2RSB}$, where $\Sigma_2$ vanishes, and thus the whole configurational entropy dies out.